celestiaorg/CIPs/cips/cip-20.md

 ## Rationale

 Disabling the blobstream module reduces the functionality of the celestia-app state machine.
-Disabling the blobstream module also reduces the amount of state that needs to be stored and maintained in the celestia-app state machine.
+Disabling the Blobstream module also reduces the amount of state that needs to be stored and maintained in the celestia-app state machine.

 ## Backwards Compatibility